 What happens if you become unavailable?

 This is one of those critical questions to ask a wedding DJ, and they really should have a solid answer to this.
 If they become unavailable (sick, injured, etc.), how are you going to cover my event?
-For me personally, I have a lot of quality DJs I have great relationships within the area and I happen to take meticulous notes.
+I have a lot of quality DJs I have great relationships within the area and I happen to take meticulous notes.
 So if the need ever arises the bases are covered.
 Knock on wood, I have never missed an event.
 As for a multi-op, they tend to have enough DJs available to be able to cover an event in case their assigned DJ becomes unavailable.

 Have you performed at my venue?